objcio/articles/2014-10-10-receipt-validation.md

 - The missing receipt should make the application trigger a receipt refresh request.
 An App Store login window should appear; use the test account credentials to sign in and retrieve the test receipt.
 - If the credentials are valid and the bundle information matches the one you entered, then a receipt is generated and installed in the application sandbox.
 After the receipt is retrieved, you can perform another validation to ensure that everything is OK.

-Once a receipt has been retrieved, you can now launch the application from Xcode to debug or fine-tune the receipt validation code.
+Once a receipt has been retrieved, you can launch the application from Xcode to debug or fine-tune the receipt validation code.

 ## Security

 The receipt validation code must be considered highly sensitive code.
-If it is bypassed or hacked, you loose the ability to check if the user has the right to use your application, or if he or she has paid for it.
+If it is bypassed or hacked, you lose the ability to check if the user has the right to use your application, or if he or she has paid for it.
 This is why it is important to protect the validation code against attackers.

-**Note:** There are many ways of attacking an application, so don't try to be fully hacker-proof.
+**NOTE:** There are many ways of attacking an application, so don't try to be fully hacker-proof.
 The rule is simple: make the hack of your application as costly as possible.

-### Kind of Attacks
+### Kinds of Attacks

 All attacks begin with an analysis of the target: